The full name of Yad La-Shiryon is The Armored Corps Memorial Site and Museum at Latrun. And it is one of the most diverse tank museums in the world.

 - Latrun Monastery is the only Trappist monastery in Israel.

-- Ayalon-Canada Park near Latrun junction offers nature, hiking, and cycling trails, places for a picnic, viewpoints, and ruins from various periods.
+- Ayalon-Canada Park near Latrun junction offers nature, hiking tracks, cycling trails, places for a picnic, viewpoints, and ruins from various periods.

 - Emmaus Nicopolis was the Roman name for one of the towns associated with the Emmaus of the New Testament, where Jesus is said to have appeared after his death and resurrection.
-Emmaus was the seat of the Roman Emmaus, whereas Nicopolis was the name of the city from the 3rd century CE until the conquest of Palestine by the Muslim forces of the Rashidun Caliphate in 639.
+Emmaus was the seat of the Roman Emmaus.
+In contrast, Nicopolis was the city’s name from the 3rd century CE until Palestine’s conquest by the Rashidun Caliphate’s Muslim forces in 639.
 In the modern age, the site was the location of the Palestinian Arab village of Imwas, near the Latrun junction, between Jerusalem and Tel Aviv, before its destruction in 1967.
-The site today is inside Canada Park, a place maintained by the Israel Nature and Parks Authority, although the archaeological site has been cared for by a resident French Catholic community since 1993. (source).
+The site today is inside Canada Park, a place maintained by the Israel Nature and Parks Authority.
+However, the archaeological site has been cared for by a resident French Catholic community since 1993. (source).

 And you can combine several attractions for an adventure.